 Fresh cut green leaves will have a balanced nitrate to carbon level.
 This will allow a heap of any quantity of just green leaves to convert into compost without the need to add anything else to correct any imbalance.
 However, fresh cut green leaves can be seen as a ’green’ in the context of comparing ‘green’ with ‘brown’.
 Observations may indicate that, in some circumstances, there may not be enough of a carbon ’brown’ element.
 The addition of some extra ‘brown’ material may be necessary.

 Is carbon safe?

 Where carbon can be found as just ‘carbon’ it’s safe to handle and even ingest.
 You will find carbon existing in a range of forms.
-These include diamond, yes gems.
+These include diamond, yes, gems.
 This is the purest form of carbon that has been subjected to very high temperature and pressure.
-Diamond is naturally occurring, having formed in the turbulence of volcanic eruptions.
+Diamond carbon is naturally occurring, having formed in the turbulence of volcanic eruptions.

 Another readily available form of carbon is coal.
 This can be handled without any adverse effect to human skin.
 It wouldn’t be wise to inhale large quantities of coal dust but this wouldn’t be to do with the fact that it’s carbon.
 Breathing in dust of any kind must be avoided.

 If you have ever sketched a drawing using charcoal then you have used carbon.
 A charcoal stick is a twig of wood that has been heated, not burned, to drive off everything except the carbon.
 This can then be used to make a clear but removable mark on an artist’s drawing.
 Charcoal is also used as a smokeless fuel for barbecues.